RK-YADAV/github_to_lambda/README.md

 # Github [Project Repo] to AWS Lambda

-In an organization which is leveraging/ looking to leverage serverless compute for say API/Backend Calls routing, AWS lambda can be an ideal choice.
+If your organization wants to use serverless computing (for example, to handle API or backend requests), then AWS Lambda can be a great choice.
-If you have a project and your main code reside's on a Github repo like this, and there are parts of which you want to deploy as an AWS lambda code, then you can leverage AWS CodeBuild for automated deployment from Github to AWS Lambda.
+Suppose you already have a project where the main code is stored in a GitHub repository.
+If you want to take some parts of that code/scripts and run them as AWS Lambda functions, you don’t have to copy things manually.
+Instead, you can use AWS CodeBuild.
+It helps you automatically take your code from GitHub, build it, and deploy it to AWS Lambda whenever you make updates.
+This way, deployment is automated, faster, and less error-prone.

 # TL;DR